 Wagga Wagga - Sydney - Home

 Travel the Hume Highway stopping for lunch near Goulburn.
-At Sydney we bid farewell to our Queensland passengers at the airport for their flight home, while the coach continues on to the Hunter.
+At Sydney airport we bid farewell to our Queensland passengers for their flight home, while the coach continues on to the Hunter.

 B=Breakfast, L=Lunch, D=Dinner